hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 The query is forwarded via the peer and some glue code to the FPC Shim inside the Enclave.
 Inside the Enclave, the FPC Shim decrypts the arguments of the proposal and saves the client's response encryption key.
 After that, it invokes the FPC Chaincode with the plaintext arguments.
+In the figure above, the invocation is illustrated with step 1 - 5.

 ### Chaincode Execution